chromium/chromium/docs/mac_arm64.md

-# Chromium for arm Macs
+# Chromium for Arm Macs

 This document describes the state of Chromium on Apple Silicon Macs.

 There's a [bot](https://ci.chromium.org/p/chromium/builders/ci/mac-arm64-rel)
-that builds for arm.
+that builds for Arm.
 It cross-builds on an Intel machine.

 There's also a [tester
 bot](https://ci.chromium.org/p/chromium/builders/ci/mac-arm64-rel-tests)
 that continuously runs tests.
 Most tests pass.

-## Building _for_ arm Macs
+## Building _for_ Arm Macs

-You can build Chrome for arm macs on an Intel Mac.
-To build for arm64, you have to do 2 things:

-1. use the `MacOSX11.0.sdk` that comes with Xcode 12.2.
-If you're on Google's corporate network, this SDK is part of the hermetic toolchain and will be used automatically.
-Otherwise, manually download and install this version of Xcode and, if necessary, make it the active Xcode with `xcode-select`.

-2. Add `target_cpu = "arm64"` to your `args.gn`.
+If you are on an Intel Mac, all that's required to build Chromium for arm64 is to add a `target_cpu = "arm64"` line to your `args.gn`.
 Then build normally.

-To run a built Chromium, you need to copy it to your arm mac.
+If you are on an Arm Mac, your build will by default be an Arm build, though please see the section below about building _on_ Arm Macs for specific things to keep in mind.

+A note about copying a Chromium build to your Arm Mac.
 If you don't do a component build (e.g. a regular `is_debug=false` build), you can just copy over Chromium.app from your build directory.
 If you copy it using macOS's "Shared Folder" feature and Finder, Chromium.app should be directly runnable.
-If you zip, upload Chromium.app to some web service and download it on the DTK, browsers will set the `com.apple.quarantine` bit, which will cause Finder to say `"Chromium" is damanged and can't be opened.
+If you zip, upload Chromium.app to some web service and download it to an Arm Mac, browsers will set the `com.apple.quarantine` bit, which will cause the Finder to say `"Chromium" is damanged and can't be opened.
 You should move it to the Trash."`.
 In Console.app, the kernel will log `kernel: Security policy would not allow process: 2204, /Users/you/Downloads/Chromium.app/Contents/MacOS/Chromium` and amfid will log